stephenlepisto/designpatternexamples/docs/observer.md

 One common example of the observer pattern is the View element of the Model-View-Controller architecture.
-In this architecture, the Model holds all the data, the Controller is the input mediator (yes, an example of the Mediator pattern) between the Model and the outside world, and the View is what shows the Model to the outside world.
+In this architecture, the Model holds all the data, the Controller is the input mediator (yes, an example of the
+@ref mediator_pattern) between the Model and the outside world, and the View is what shows the Model to the outside world.
 There can be multiple Views.
 When a change occurs in the Model, the Views are notified of the change.
 Each View then pulls data from the Model to render that specific view.